Ozark Actors Theatre

+Ozark Actors Theatre is an Equity theater company in Rolla, Missouri, founded in 1987.

+History

-Ozark Actors Theatre is an Equity theater company in Rolla, Missouri founded in 1987 by pianist Gail Andrews-Hintz and founding Artistic Director F. Reed Brown with the help of actress Cindy Beger and her friend Kathy Pukas.
-In 1993, The Cedar Street Playhouse became the home of Ozark Actors Theatre.
+Ozark Actors Theatre was founded in 1987 by pianist Gail Andrews-Hintz and founding artistic director F. Reed Brown, with the help of actress Cindy Beger and her friend Kathy Pukas.

+In 1993, the Cedar Street Playhouse became the home of Ozark Actors Theatre.
 Ozark Actors Theatre quickly gained a reputation for doing quality theatrical productions, and drew acclaim in Missouri and nationwide.
 In 2010 Jason Cannon became the artistic director, and Pamela Reckamp took the position in 2015.

+Description

-The only Equity theatre in the area, they have produced more than 100 shows and are affiliated with the Missouri Arts Council.
+The company is based in Rolla, Missouri, and is the only Equity theatre in the area.
+They are affiliated with the Missouri Arts Council.